Gavin-Persad/predictions/plan.md

 - add title (season name) to viewseasons options view✅ -
 - score modal - colour code key needs to have points added and weekly bonus needs to be added somewhere
-- manager of the week modal need user highlighting
+- manager of the week modal need user highlighting🔵
 -
 - Forgot password
 -